-I treat teens and adults 15+.
+I work with adults 18+.
 I have no upper age limit.
 My focus is more on symptoms than on age, so please feel free to schedule a consultation to see if we are going to be a good fit.

 Heck yes!
 I am a big fan of whatever works to make a positive change in your life.
 If MAT helps you to stay away from your DOC and your life is better because of it, I'm 100% supportive.